Lesson 5 of5

 Blessing

-Blessings occur seven times in the book of Ruth, from Naomi blessing both her daughters-in-law (1:8) and Boaz (2:19-20), to Boaz’s casual blessing of his workers (2:4) and deeper blessing of Ruth (3:10), and climactically to the women blessing the Lord for the birth of the child (4:14).
-These blessings point out how God works in the lives of the people and in history.
+Blessings occur 7 times in the Book of Ruth, from Naomi blessing both her daughters-in-law (1:8-9) and an unknown man who took notice who is Boaz (2:19, 20), to Boaz’s casual blessing of his workers (2:4) and deeper blessing of Ruth (3:10), to the people at the gate blessing Ruth (4:11)and ultimately to the women blessing the Lord for the birth of the child (4:14).
+These blessings, more than the direct actions of God, point out how God works in the lives of the people and in history.

 Commitment and loyalty

-Unlike in the previous period in Judges, in which everyone “did was right in their own eyes,” the three major characters of the book of Ruth act out of loyalty, love, and a deep sense of righteousness.
-Such values and actions make possible the eventual birth of David, thus insuring the survival of the nations through their individual acts of kindness.
+Unlike in the previous period in Judges, in which everyone “did what was right in their own eyes” (Judges 21:25), the 3 major characters of the Book of Ruth act out of loyalty, love, and a deep sense of righteousness.
+Such values and actions make possible the eventual birth of David, thus ensuring the survival of the nations through their individual acts of kindness.

 Family ties